jvcByte/jvcByte.github.io/CMS-USAGE.md

    - **Repository Name**: Your repository name (e.g., `jvcbyte.github.io`)
    - **Branch**: Usually `main` or `master`
    - **GitHub Personal Access Token**: Paste the token you created
-   - **API Endpoint** (Optional): Leave empty to use GitHub API directly, or use a serverless function URL
 4. Click "Save Settings"
 5. (Optional) Click "Test Connection" to verify it works